wjcarpenter/gvoice-sms-takeout-xml/README.md

 All command line arguments are optional and have reasonable defaults when run from within Takeout/Voice/Calls/.
 The contacts file is optional.
-Output files should be named "sms-SOMETHING.xml" or "calls-SOMETHING.xml.
+Output files should be named "sms-SOMETHING.xml" or "calls-SOMETHING.xml".
 See the README at https://github.com/wjcarpenter/gvoice-sms-takeout-xml for more information.
 ```

 ### Missing contacts
-In the Google Takeout data, there are some edge cases where it's impossible to figure out the contact phone number.
+In the Google Takeout data,
+there are some edge cases where it's impossible to figure out the contact phone number for a particular HTML input file.
 It's not too important for you to understand those edge cases,
 but the script works hard to deal with them.

 Two main techniques are used.
-First, we notice name to number mappings as we encounter them along the way, so we might be able to figure it out automatically.
+- First, the script notices name-to-number mappings as it encounters them along the way in HTML files,
+so it might be able to figure it out automatically.
-For anything that can't be resolved when the file is first read, we save it for a second pass, hoping that we figure it out from a later file.
+For anything that can't be resolved when the HTML file is first read,
+the file is saved for a second pass, hoping that it can be figured out from a later file.
 For those kinds of files, you'll first see a message that processing was "Deferred",
 and then later a message that a "2nd pass" is being attempted.
-Second, if we can't figure it out by that second pass, we emit a message asking the user to add an entry to a JSON file and re-run.
+- Second, if the script can't figure it out by that second pass,
+it emits a "TODO" message asking the user to add an entry to a JSON file and re-run.
 If you see those deferred and second pass messages,
 you don't have to worry about them unless there is a "TODO" message telling you to add a contact number to the JSON file.
 If you don't see any TODO messages (most people will not), then the script figured everything out.

-If we didn't deal with the edge cases,
+If the script didn't deal with the edge cases,
 it would be possible to see things either mapped to the number "0" or without any number at all
 (which will show up as something like "Unknown caller") instead of being mapped to the correct contact.

-SMS Backup and Restore is pretty good at duplicate detection,
+SMS Backup and Restore is pretty good at duplicate detection during restore operations,
 but if you make a mistake and have things ending up in "0" or "Unknown caller" or other strange places,
 delete those entire SMS/MMS conversations from your phone,
 fix up your run of this script,